GionniMarchettiMInstP/MASD/README.md

 These steps introduce how to use `metrics.py` and  `manifold_learning.py`

 ### Input Data
-The folder `fibrinogen_dataset` contains 251 plain.txt two-column files with extension .txt .
+The folder `fibrinogen_dataset` contains an overall number of 251  two-column files with extension .txt corresponding to UVRR, CD UV spectra of Fibrinogen in water solution alone, and in combination of either CNP or SiNP.
+The ...

 ### Data Standardization
 The `fibrinogen_dataset`  ....